BostonGlobe/news-apps-docs/git-workflow/README.md

 # Git workflow

 The basic guidelines for working on a small team project.
-The philosphy is to create a branch of every feature, and that every team member is responsible to handle merges to master.
+The philosphy is to create a branch for every feature, and each team member is responsible to handle merges to master.

 ### Starting new feature:
 Stay up to date before creating new branch